TheTinkerersHaven/Encodechet/README.md

 ## Why the name Encodechet?

-It's a portmanteau of the words "Encode" and "Dechet" (French for "garbage").
+It's a portmanteau of the words "Encode" and "Déchet" (French for "garbage").
 It sums up the project pretty well and sounds sick (hell yeah).

 ## Prerequisites